executeatwill/executeatwill.github.io/_posts/2019-10-06-Post-Mission-Brief-PWK-Review-Guide.md

-# Post Mission Penetration with Kali (PWK) Review Guide
+Penetration with Kali (PWK) Review Guide after having completed a 90 lab.
+Resources and tips to help fellow hackers develop & execute a plan for attacking the lab network.

 ----------